-N. Waste Prohibitions
+z.
+Waste Prohibitions.

 - 1. The type of waste that can be directed to an on-site wastewater treatment system is limited to domestic wastewater.
-The following wastes are prohibited from entering an onsite wastewater treatment system unless approved and so stated in the operating permit issued for the system. - a.
-Cooling water, groundwater infiltration, discharge from roof drains, discharge from foundation tile drains, swimming pool wastewater, or other clear water discharges. - Hazardous waste: Any chemical substance or material, gas, solid, or liquid designated as hazardous in accordance with Title 128 - Nebraska Hazardous Waste Regulations. - c.
-Those pollutants or combination of pollutants or disease causing agents, which after discharge and upon exposure, ingestion, inhalation, or assimilation into any organism, either directly from the environment or indirectly by ingestion through food chains, will on the basis of information available to the Department cause either death, disease, behavioral abnormalities, cancer, genetic mutations, physiological malfunctions (including malfunction in reproduction), or physical deformations on such organism or its offspring. - 2.
+The following wastes are prohibited from entering an onsite wastewater treatment operated under this permit. - 2.
+Cooling water, groundwater infiltration, discharge from roof drains, discharge from foundation tile drains, swimming pool wastewater, or other clear water discharges. - Hazardous waste: Any chemical substance or material, gas, solid, or liquid designated as hazardous in accordance with Title 128 - Nebraska Hazardous Waste Regulations. - 4.
+Those pollutants or combination of pollutants or disease causing agents, which after discharge and upon exposure, ingestion, inhalation, or assimilation into any organism, either directly from the environment or indirectly by ingestion through food chains, will on the basis of information available to the Department cause either death, disease, behavioral abnormalities, cancer, genetic mutations, physiological malfunctions (including malfunction in reproduction), or physical deformations on such organism or its offspring. - 5.
 The discharge of motor vehicle wastes to a septic system is prohibited.
-For the purposes of this permit, "motor vehicle" means mechanized equipment used in agriculture, construction, industrial activities, maintenance, recreation, or transportation. - 3.
-The discharge to a septic system of wastewater containing high strength disinfectants, biological inhibitors, or deodorants or similar chemicals (such as those used in camper waste tanks, laboratories, medical or veterinary facilities, or industrial facilities) is prohibited.
+For the purposes of this permit, "motor vehicle" means mechanized equipment used in agriculture, construction, industrial activities, maintenance, recreation, or transportation.

+6. The discharge to a septic system of wastewater containing high strength disinfectants, biological inhibitors, or deodorants or similar chemicals (such as those used in camper waste tanks, laboratories, medical or veterinary facilities, or industrial facilities) is prohibited.